The Adventures of Ford Fairlane: Critical response

 The film received generally negative reviews upon release.
 Review aggregator website Rotten Tomatoes reports an approval rating of 25% based on 32 reviews, with an average rating of 4.3/10.
 On Metacritic, the film has a 24 out of 100 rating based on 13 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B" on scale of A+ to F.

-Roger Ebert gave the film 1 star out of a possible 4, and called the film "loud, ugly and mean-spirited" but he also suggested that Clay had the confidence and screen presence for a successful acting career if he could move beyond his shtick.
-He and fellow critic Gene Siskel each gave the film a thumbs down on their series Siskel & Ebert & the Movies.
+Roger Ebert gave the film 1 star out of a possible 4, and called the film "loud, ugly and mean-spirited" but he also suggested that Andrew Dice Clay had the confidence and screen presence for a successful acting career if he could move beyond his shtick.
+He and fellow critic Gene Siskel each gave the film a thumbs down on their series At the Movies.

 Box office

 The film was not a financial success during its original theatrical release, making just over $21 million in the U.S. According to Clay, "They pulled my movie...in a week...I was a lightning rod for everything [politically correct]".